-On the website of Association of Mutual Funds in India - AMFI (www.amfiindia.com) by 11.00 p.m. on every business day, and Shall be made available at all Customer Service Centres of the AMC.
-As, the Scheme is permitted to take exposure to overseas securities, the Scheme requires extended timeline for NAV disclosure to ensure that all securities are valued basis same day valuation.
-In light of the above, NAV of the Scheme will be declared by 10.00 a.m. on the following business day.
-In case the Scheme ceases to hold exposure to any overseas securities during the business day, NAV of the Scheme for that day would continue to be declared on 10.00 am on the following business day.
-Subsequent to that day, NAV of the Scheme will be declared on 11.00 p.m., on the same day.
+On the website of Association of Mutual Funds in India - AMFI (www.amfiindia.com) by 10.00 a.m. on the following business day, and Shall be made available at all Customer Service Centres of the AMC.
+The schemes are permitted to take exposure to overseas securities, thus the schemes require extended timeline for NAV disclosure to ensure that all securities are valued-basis same day valuation.
+In light of the above, NAV of the schemes would be declared by 10.00 a.m. on the following business day.
+In case any of the scheme ceases to hold exposure to any overseas securities, NAV of the relevant schemes for that day would continue to be declared on 10.00 am on the following business day.
+Subsequent to that day, NAV of the relevant schemes shall be declared on 11.00 p.m., on the same day.
 Further details mentioned in Section II - 'III.
-Other Details' 'C Transparency/NAV' IX.
-Applicable timelines Dispatch of redemption proceeds As per the Regulations, the redemption proceeds shall be dispatched within 3 business Days of receiving the redemption request subject to exceptional situations and additional timelines for redemption payments provided by AMFI vide its letter no. AMFI/ 35P/ MEMCOR/ 74 / 2022-23 dated January 16, 2023".
-A penal interest of 15% p.a. or such other rate as may be prescribed by SEBI from time to time, will be paid in case the payment of redemption proceeds is not made within stipulated timelines.
-Dispatch of IDCW (if applicable) etc. As per the Regulations, the IDCW warrants shall be dispatched to the Unit Holders, within 7 working days from the record date.
+Other Details' - 'C. Transparency/NAV'.
+Applicable timelines • Dispatch of redemption proceeds As per the Regulations, the redemption proceeds shall be dispatched to the unitholders within 3 business days of receiving the redemption request subject to exceptional situations and additional timelines for redemption payments provided by AMFI vide its letter no. AMFI/ 35P/ MEM-COR/ 74 / 2022-23 dated January 16, 2023".
+A penal interest of 15% p.a. or such other rate as may be prescribed by SEBI from time to time, will be paid in case the payment of redemption proceeds is not made within 3 the stipulated timelines. • Dispatch of IDCW (if applicable) etc. As per the Regulations, the IDCW warrants shall be dispatched to the Unit Holders, within 7 business days from the record date.
 IDCW will be payable to those Unit Holders whose names appear in the Register of Unit Holders on the date (Record Date).
-X. Plans and Options Plans/Options and sub options under the Scheme Plans available under the Scheme: ICICI Prudential Bharat Consumption Fund-Direct Plan ICICI Prudential Bharat Consumption Fund - Regular Plan Options under each Plan(s): Growth Income Distribution cum Capital Withdrawal (IDCW)
+Plans and Options Plans/Options and sub options under the Scheme Plans available under the Scheme: ICICI Prudential MNC Fund-Direct Plan ICICI Prudential MNC Fund - Regular Plan Options under each Plan(s): Growth Income Distribution cum Capital Withdrawal (IDCW) Applicable timelines Plans and Options Plans/Options and sub options under